danReynolds/haste/packages/haste/README.md

 * `stream` ➡️ Subscribe to a stream.
 * `onChange` ➡️ Run some code when a value changes.
 * `dispose` ➡️ Run some code when a `StatelessWidget` is disposed.
+* `previous` ➡️ Return the previous value from the last build.

 ## Install